stakewise/v3-operator/README.md

 1. Check whether Vault has accumulated enough assets to register a validator (e.g., 32 ETH for Ethereum)
 2. Get the next free validator public key from the `validators.txt` file attached to the operator.
-The validators are registered in the same order as specified in the available public keys file.
+The validators are registered in the same order as specified in the `validators.txt` file.
 3. Obtain BLS signature for exit message using local keystores or remote signer.
 4. Share the exit signature of the validator with StakeWise Oracles:
    1. Using [Shamir's secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing), split